UltimateSoftware/fg-mobile/README.md

 #### 3 - Install Android Studio (for android emulation)

-Follow the guide [here](https://developer.android.com/studio/install) to install android studio on your mac.
+Follow the guide [here](https://developer.android.com/studio/install) to install android studio on your Windows machine.
 You will also need to [create an emulator](https://www.embarcadero.com/starthere/xe5/mobdevsetup/android/en/creating_an_android_emulator.html)

 ### Running the Code